mayabenowitz/Origins/README.md

 }
 $$

 The infrastructure of [EarthOS](https://www.cyclops.ai/earth-os) has already begun.
-The next pieces of the puzzle are Foundational Earth Models: [On the foundations of Earth foundation models](https://www.nature.com/articles/s43247-025-03127-x), [Towards ecologically meaningful foundation models](https://ecoevorxiv.org/repository/view/12013/).
+The next piece of the puzzle are Foundational Earth Models: [On the foundations of Earth foundation models](https://www.nature.com/articles/s43247-025-03127-x), [Towards ecologically meaningful foundation models](https://ecoevorxiv.org/repository/view/12013/).

 We do not need more theory trying to model the complexity of the ecosystem.